sourcenetwork/defradb/.github/pull_request_template.md

 ## How has this been tested?

-Describe the tests performed to verify the changes.
+(*replace*) Describe the tests performed to verify the changes.
 Provide instructions to reproduce them.

-Specify the platform(s) on which this was tested (modify the list accordingly):
+Specify the platform(s) on which this was tested:
+- *(modify the list accordingly*)
 - Arch Linux
 - Debian Linux
 - MacOS